Opinya/ngx-model2form/README.md

 # ngx-model2form
-A RxJS operator to map a model entity to its equivalent Angular (>=2) form entity.
+A RxJS operator to map a model entity to its equivalent Angular form entity.

+## Breaking Change

+Notice the addition of a selector function for validators.

 ## Installing